Maikboarder/SHW-Reader/README.md

 2. **For Installer**: Run the downloaded `.exe` and follow setup wizard
 3. **For Portable**: Extract and run the `.exe` directly (no installation needed)
 4. **Allow Windows Defender** if it asks (it's safe!)

+**⚠️ Important for Windows Users:**
+- If you see "Error installing Python", SHW Reader will run in **Basic Mode** with limited functionality
+- For full features, install Python manually from [python.org](https://python.org/downloads/)
+- During Python installation, check "Add Python to PATH"
+- See our [Troubleshooting Guide](TROUBLESHOOTING.md) for detailed help

 ### Alternative: GitHub Releases